pluralsight/guides/draft/other/push-notifications-with-firebase-cloud-messaging/article.md

 <h2>Create a Firebase project</h2>

 Head to the [Firebase console][1], log in and create a new <b>Android</b> project.
 You will be asked to enter your package name.
-You can pretty much see it in every Java file in your project, but if you still have any doubts you can find it in your AndroidManifest.xml file.
+You can pretty much see it in every Java file in your project, but if you still have any doubts you can find it in your <mark>AndroidManifest.xml</mark> file.
 You can also add a SHA1 key for extra security measures, but that will not be required for this tutorial.

-Next, you will get a <text color="red">google-services.json</text> file, which contains information about your project signature.
+Next, you will get a <mark>google-services.json</mark> file, which contains information about your project signature.
 In case you missed the instructions while creating your app, you need to add this file to your <b>app</b> directory, which you can find when you open your file structure to Project.

 <img src="https://docs.centroida.co/wp-content/uploads/2017/05/2.png" alt="" width="389" height="262" class="alignnone size-full wp-image-749" />

-After that you need to add the gms dependency in your project-level build.gradle file:
+After that you need to add the <mark>gms</mark> dependency in your project-level <mark>build.gradle</mark> file:

 ```
 buildscript {